¨Travel is glamorous only in retrospect¨

 Therefore, I would suggest that you check the costs of alternative flights before you call the airline to ask for a refund.
-If you find that the flights are more expensive, ask the airline to book you on an alternative flight instead of issuing a refund.
+If you find that the flights are more expensive, ask the airline to book you an alternative flight instead of issuing a refund.
 (Unfortunately, airlines will only re-book you on a plane that they operate).

 My Airline Rescheduling Pet Peeve

 Sadly, I have learned that I cannot ensure that I will get a nonstop flight even if I paid more for that privilege.
-Living in Merida, Mexico, I have bought three non-stop flights from the Merida to the US (Atlanta and Miami).
+Living in Merida, Mexico, I have bought three non-stop flights from Merida to the US (Atlanta and Miami).
 The airline canceled all three of these flights and forced me to make a connection in Mexico City.
-Flying to Mexico City changed the total flight and connection time from one to two hours to ten to twelve hours.
+Flying to Mexico City changed the flight and connection time from one to two hours to ten to twelve hours.

 Top Tip: Always Double Check to Make Sure Your Flight Has Not Changed

 Airlines will usually send you an email with changes.
 However, the email can easily get lost.
-Besides, if you booked the flight with a third-party search engine, you may not receive the emails with updated flight info.
+Besides, if you booked the flight with a third-party search engine, you may not receive emails with updated flight info.

 I learned this the hard way when I checked in for a flight from Montreal to Halifax on Porter Airways.
 When I arrived about two hours before what I thought was the right flight time, I discovered the airline changed the flight schedule a couple of months earlier.
 The flight left three hours before I arrived at the airport.